status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 # The Nimbus book

-Nimbus is an Ethereum 2.0 client focused on offering the best user experience possible for resource-restricted devices.
+Nimbus is an Ethereum 2.0 client focused on offering the best user experience possible for low-resource devices.

 This book explains all the ways in which you can use Nimbus to either monitor the eth2 chain or become a fully-fledged validator.

-> ⚠️ The reality is that we are very early in the eth2 validating life cycle.
+> The reality is that we are very early in the eth2 validating life cycle.
 Validating is not for everyone yet, and it comes with both risks and responsibilities.
 It isn't a particularly easy way to make money.
 You'll need to put effort into updating your software, researching hard-forks, having a robust setup... .
 As such, you should only stake if you are genuinely interested in securing the protocol.

 ### Helpful resources